 It was also where Dungeons & Dragons found me.

-Through friends like Crystal and Steve, I discovered strategy, imagination, storytelling, and community in an entirely different way.
-I became Secretary of NUTS โ Norwich University Tactical Society โ and learned that leadership can live in unexpected places.
+Other close gaming friends included Tim, Crystal, and Adam.
+My gaming friends helped me discover strategy, imagination, storytelling, and community in an entirely different way.
+I became the Secratary of NUTS — Norwich University Tactical Society — and learned that leadership an live in unexpected places.

 It was about meeting people with different backgrounds, beliefs, and hobbies.
 This is where I met Tim and Paul.
 Two people who helped me see the world in a different light.

-Tim was my first close Black friend.
-Growing up in a small New Hampshire town, that was new territory for me.
-I had questions.
+Tim was my first close black friend.
+Growing up in a small, New Hampshire town, that was new territory for me.
+I still had questions.
 Honest ones.
-And I learned through relationship.
+And I learned a lot through our realtionship.
+In college, I had no idea just how much those questions would help me when I later was a nanny, a 3rd grade teacher in SE Washington, DC, and when I adopted two black children.

 What I learned in those years is something I carry into every community I build: